achyutganti/myprofile.github.io/content/post/linux-shortcuts/index.md

 categories:
 - Linux
 ---
+### Below are a list of all commands that I've used at some point in time.

-- linux command to list all the processes going on
+1) linux command to list all the processes going on
  - top  - traditional way to ccheck the processes in linux
  - htop - advanced and more recent one.
  - ps - lists all the processes runnning on the system.
  - ps   -A
  - ps   -A | less  -to show less and can press q when wanted to exit
-- to search for a specific process
+2) to search for a specific process
  - ps   -A  |  grep firefox.  - grep is a command used to find something in linux terminal.
 We used grep to find firefox's process ID and time it was on
-- Understand what tty1 and tty2 etc are in ubuntu. ps command outputs this.
+3) Understand what tty1 and tty2 etc are in ubuntu. ps command outputs this.
  - Looks like mine is tty2.
 Press Ctrl+Alt+F{1,2,...6} and login onto another tty
--  Find the pid of firefox
+4) Find the pid of firefox
 - pidof firefox
 - pgrep firefox
-- How to look at the nice values in the terminal
+ How to look at the nice values in the terminal
 - ps   -ax   -o   pid,ni,cmd
-- Know the process name given the pid.
+ Know the process name given the pid.
 - ps   -p   pid
 - ps    -p   pid   -o   comm =
 - ps    -p   pid   -o   comm